 There has been growing interest in Cornell’s Samuel Curtis Johnson Graduate School of Management since the school restructured its MBA program back in 2016.
 It has since been climbing MBA rankings, with its alumni enjoying high post-MBA salaries.
-This post will help you approach Cornell’s 1-year MBA and 2-year MBA (thought the school also offers a Tech MBA).
+This post will help you approach Cornell’s 1-year MBA and 2-year MBA (though the school also offers a Tech MBA).
 Before beginning, make sure to note which Cornell deadlines you will be targeting.

 Cornell’s 1-year and 2-year MBA applications share the required Goals Statement, Impact Essay and Optional Essay prompts covered below.